History of Durham University: Medieval foundations and foundation attempts

 Durhamites had a central role in the development of higher education in England well before the formal establishment of Durham University.
 Archdeacon William of Durham established the first college in Oxford, 'Durham Hall' (now University College, Oxford), followed by John de Balliol who established the city's second college, Balliol College, shortly after.
 However, the direct involvement of Durham Cathedral with higher education dates back to the foundation c.
 1286 of Durham Hall at Oxford, where the monks of Durham Abbey could go to study at the University of Oxford.
 This was endowed by Bishop Thomas Hatfield of Durham c.
 1380 to become Durham College, Oxford, consisting of eight monks (one of whom served as Warden) and eight secular scholars.
 This college remained a cell of Durham Abbey rather than becoming an independent foundation.
 At the Reformation in 1540 it was dissolved and its revenues passed to the new dean and chapter of the reformed Durham Cathedral.

-In 1541, Henry VIII proposed founding a northern University in Durham, but the plans were scaled down from a college with a provost and professors of divinity, Greek, Hebrew and medicine to a grammar school (Durham School) with a headmaster and an assistant master paid from Cathedral funds.
+In 1541, Henry VIII proposed to use the funds of the dissolved college to found a northern University in Durham, but the plans were scaled down from a college with a provost and professors of divinity, Greek, Hebrew and medicine to a grammar school (Durham School) with a headmaster and an assistant master paid from Cathedral funds.
 There was a brief attempt to continue the college in Oxford as a secular foundation, but this lasted less than a year.
 The site was sold to Sir Thomas Pope in 1555 and used to found Trinity College, Oxford.